ds54e/sv-mint/docs/plugins/package_rules.md

 - **Trigger**: Searches the package body for `` `define`` tokens that do not start with `_`.
 - **Message**: `` prefer parameters over `define NAME inside package ``
 - **Remediation**: Publish constants via `parameter` or `localparam` instead of macros.
-- **LowRISC Reference**: Packages should expose types and parameters, not macros.
 - **Additional Tips**: Transition legacy macros to `localparam` and consume them through `import foo_pkg::*;`.
 - **Good**: